 4. Let your kids decide the next step

 We let our boys decide when they are ready for the next step.
-We’ve spent this entire ski season at Sasquatch Mountain Resort and the consistency has been good for Connor’s confidence.
+We’ve spent the entire ski season at Sasquatch Mountain Resort and the consistency has been good for Connor’s confidence.

 Last week, Connor asked to take the Yeti Cruiser, which is a new section on the mountain for him.
 He went down a green run like a champ.
 Now he’s confident with all of the chairlifts on the mountain.

 Don’t worry about when other kids start skiing.

 We put our boys on skis when they were both 4 years old.
 Some parents choose to start their kids skiing at 2 or 3 years old.
 Some wait until their kids are 10 years old.